Bardibas and Jankapur - the plains of Nepal

 The caretaker of the system proudly shows off the device and describes how he notifies people in his village and downstream of a dangerous rise in the river.

-These are a few of the many Musahar children that now attend a school just within walking distance.
+These are a few of the many Musahar children who now attend a school just within walking distance.

 Nearby paddy fields were being prepared for planting and some were already planted with small seedlings.
 Everyone was working until late in the evening to get their fields planted.
 The floods that came two weeks later wiped out their fields and their food supplies for the coming year.

 A few women stood and explained their experiences with the floods.
-Afterward we had a colorful group photo.
+Afterward,d we had a colorful group photo.

-One beneficial outcome from the meeting was the inclusion of Indian officials from the downstream community.
+One beneficial outcome of the meeting was the inclusion of Indian officials from the downstream community.
 They attended the meeting with the Nepali officials and the community on the Nepali side.
-They agreed to exchanged phone numbers.
+They agreed to exchange phone numbers.
 Then when the floods came 2 weeks later they were able to give the downstream people several hours warning, helping them to evacuate their families and animals.

 The levee that people are standing on helps to keep the water from the houses beside the river.
 The water is so low that a man walks across the river water easily.